 Typically my husband and I travel 8 months out of the year, from January through April and late July to a week before Thanksgiving.
 When we’re not on the road, we’re based in central Missouri, splitting our time between Columbia and Lake of the Ozarks.
 If you’re interested, I blog about our travel here: http://www.anywherenoteverywhere.com/

-But, I don’t mind being laughed at for my clumsiness by my friends, family, acquaintances, and strangers (though it is at least in part inherited, so my family has little room to talk).
+Still, I don’t mind being laughed at for my clumsiness (as I am by my friends, family, acquaintances, and even strangers).
 Since I always get back up, I think being clumsy has made me a stronger person.
 At least that’s what I tell myself.

 (through which I’ve somehow managed a successful 20-year career in fundraising)